tulip-control/tulip-control/doc/gridworlds.rst

 ::

   import numpy as np
-  from tulip.discretize import CtsSysDyn, discretize from tulip.polytope import Polytope from tulip.polytope.plot import plot_partition
+  from tulip.abstract import discretize from tulip.hybrid import LtiSysDyn from polytope import Polytope from polytope.plot import plot_partition

   # Trivial dynamics
   A = np.eye(2)